AnishJaglan/Chat-Application/README.md

 # Chat-Application

-CHAT APPLICATION, gives the user the option to create a username protected by a password stored in a map.
+CHAT APPLICATION gives the user the option to create a username protected by a password stored in a map.
 After creating an account, the user can initiate a conversation with another user, view the inbox to get all the messages, add or delete a friend and start a group chat.
 Vectors are used for storing the friend